induktio/thinker/Readme.md

 * More config options for many previously fixed settings in the game engine
 * Many enhancements to random map generation/spawn locations
 * Name labels for HQ bases are emphasized on the map
-* Does not affect player-run factions (with some exceptions)
 * Minimal changes to vanilla game mechanics
 * Game binary includes [Scient's patches](Details.md)